nkleinmann/06-Server-Side-APIs/README.md

 Sixth homework for UNH Coding Bootcamp: Weather Dashboard.
 I built the dashboard from scratch, starting with creating a basic index.html and then dynamically adding elements to the screen using javascript and adding various styles via css.
 I used materialize instead of bootstrap to practice learning a new CSS framework.

+Technologies used: HTML, CSS and CSS Framework: Materialize, JaveScript, jQuery, AJAX and API requests

 Parts of Website:

 1. User can search for weather reports by city using the [openweathermap API](https://openweathermap.org/api).